ALcsuf/362-Activity1/README.md

 ***Functional:***

 - See products
+- Buy products
-- Buy products selection of what type of ties, guest checkout, payment system.
+- Selection of what type of ties
+- Guest checkout
+- Payment system
+- Add to cart then continue shopping

 ***Non-Functional:***